NationalLibraryOfNorway/warehouse-logistics-service/README.md

   - `w=majority`: write concern; waits for acknowledgement from a majority of replica set members before confirming
   - `journal=true`: write concern; waits until the primary has written the operation to its journal
-  - `retryWrites=true`: automatically retries eligible write operations once on a network error
+  - `retryWrites=true`: automatically retries eligible write operations once on a network error For local single-host connections only, you may additionally append `directConnection=true` to bypass replica set discovery and monitoring.
-  - `directConnection=true`: forces the driver to connect directly to the specified host; bypasses replica set discovery and monitoring, used for local connections **only**
   For multi-host replica sets, list all hosts: `mongodb://<user>:<pass>@<host1>,<host2>,<host3>/<database>?...`
 - `CALLBACK_SECRET`: Is the secret key used for signing outgoing callbacks (default is `superdupersecretkey`)
 - `SYNQ_BASE_URL`: Is the base URL used for communicating against SynQ (default is `http://localhost:8181/synq/resources`)